Cord Blood

 Our Laboratory

 As one of the few banks designated to process and store umbilical cord blood for both public and private use, Community Blood Services maintains high industry standards.
-Its rigorous quality control standards are assessed and confirmed by regulatory agencies such as the U.S. Food and Drug Administration (FDA), the AABB (formerly known as American Association of Blood Banks), and New York and New Jersey health offices.
-Community Blood Services is a member of the National Marrow Donor Program (NMDP); accredited by AABB and the American Society of Histocompatibility and Immunogenetics (ASHI); registered with the U.S. Food and Drug Administration (FDA); and licensed by both New Jersey and New York State.
+Its rigorous quality control standards are assessed and confirmed by regulatory agencies such as the U.S. Food and Drug Administration (FDA), the AABB (formerly known as American Association of Blood Banks), and state health offices.
+Community Blood Services is a member of National Cord Blood Inventory (NCBI)the National Marrow Donor Program (NMDP); accredited by AABB and the American Society of Histocompatibility and Immunogenetics (ASHI); registered with the U.S. Food and Drug Administration (FDA); and licensed by New Jersey, New York, Maryland, and California State.

 Our Laboratory Expertise